danielpetrica/danielpetrica/README.md

-Discover more about me on my personal website [danielpetrica.com](https://danielpetrica.com) built with hugo and hosted with web technologies here on github pages.
+Discover more about me on my personal website [danielpetrica.com](https://danielpetrica.com) built with hugo and hosted here on github pages.

 <!--
 **danielpetrica/danielpetrica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.